prime31/bevy_prime31/crates/valve_maps/README.md

 - textures should be stored in `assets/textures`

 TrenchBroom:
-- create a new Bevy game map with type Valve map
+- create a new Bevy game map
-- in settings set the Game Path to your `assets` folder
+- in settings (Games tab then select Bevy game type) set the Game Path to your `assets` folder
 - be sure to add the `textures` folder in the Mods panel (may require restart)

 ### Code